Ticket types for Endpoint Detection and Response (EDR)

 Malicious Base64-Encoded PowerShell Command Usage

-Coro EDR detected Base64 encoded PowerShell commands.
-Base64 encoded PowerShell commands are commonly indicative of an attempt to hide malicious scripts from detection tools.
-Tickets remain in an open state for admin user review and close automatically after a period of 48 hours.
+Coro detects Base64-encoded PowerShell commands on devices.
+Attackers often use Base64 encoding to hide malicious scripts from detection tools.
+Coro keeps tickets open for admin user review and automatically closes them after 48 hours.

 Action | Outcomes |